MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 **Kindered** - [Bio](https://universe.leagueoflegends.com/en_US/story/champion/kindred/)
-+ Hide and Turn up in the Combat Moment making you a huge advantage.
++ Hide and Show up during combat, giving you a significant advantage.
-+ Attack the weak one first, if can run and wait for oppotunities.
++ Attack the weakest first, if possible, retreat and wait for oppotunities.
-+ Don't risk too mush if you carrying the team.
++ Don't risk too much if you're carrying the team.
-+ Avoid risk at the end game.
-Die as late as possible if not trading life with their MVP.
++ Avoid taking risks in the late game.
+Delay Sacrified, if not trading life with their MVP.
 + No matter how strong u r.
-Don't stand in vulnerabal position.
+Don't stand in a vulnerble position.

 + Avoid Raven (Green girl with big sword), Master Ji (yellow guy with many eyes)
-+ Don't underestimated Baron road Champion.
++ Don't underestimate champions in the Baron Lane.
-+ If I don't have a lot of health, don't risk it.
++ If I don't have a lot of health, retreat .
 + Know my team position to optimize team strength.

 **Killing Baron and Dragon**